Tep1g/notes/content/notes/Digital Enterprise Research Paper Outline.md

 ## Purpose
 #### What questions am I looking to raise/answer?
-- What kinds of impacts has the gaming market had on
+- What kinds of impacts has the gaming market had on culture, business, and tech
 #### Why should the average reader care?
 - How do these niche markets affect the greater culture?
 - Examples of modern trends set by these niche markets